streetturtle/streetturtle.github.io/_posts/2015-11-13-merge-folders.markdown

  - `fileFolderService#move(moveFrom)` will throw `FileExistsException`
  - `nodeService#moveNode` will throw `DuplicateChildNodeNameException`

-The proper way to merge them is to recurseviely check if child nodes of target folder has nodes with the same name as child nodes of source folder.
+The proper way to merge them is to recursively check if child nodes of target folder has nodes with the same name as child nodes of source folder.
 If not then just move child node from source to target, otherwise do the same check with child nodes.
 Here is the method:

 {% highlight java %}